 The process took a long time.
-8 out of 9 areas of serious complaint were upheld and 1 partially upheld.
+Eight out of nine areas of serious complaint were upheld and one partially upheld.
 I claimed compensation for all my time and the failures, and this was awarded.

 I felt vindicated and accepted the compensation payment but cannot underestimate the impact this had on me and my family.

 In November 2012, just short of her 24th birthday, Rowan moved into supported living.